openhab/openhab-docs/administration/console.md

 | org.apache.karaf.shell.cfg | Controls most console settings |
 | users.properties           | Stores console password        |

-The locations of these files will vary based on your platform and installation method.
+The locations of these files will vary based on your platform and installation method:

 | Platform / Install Method | Settings File Directory                   |
 |---------------------------|-------------------------------------------|